ssayin/specni/README.md

 ```
 **Missing Font File**

-Font file path is hardcoded as "../misc/fonts/zodiac_s.ttf", and the callee source is in the deps folder.
-Try running the executable from parent folder as follows:
+Font file path is hardcoded as "../misc/fonts/zodiac_s.ttf".
+Try running the executable as follows:

 ```sh
 ./bin/specni
 ```
+Moving the misc/fonts directory to the build directory is an alternative.

 ## Authors